 TemplateTM Technology.
-Our Template TM technology includes Library AnalyzerTM software and IP for identifying and developing a set of layout patterns that are tailored to a given manufacturing process and target product application and checking proposed designs against this set of patterns for optimal manufacturability.
+Our TemplateTM technology includes TemplatyzerTM software and IP for identifying and developing a set of layout patterns that are tailored to a given manufacturing process and target product application and checking proposed designs against this set of patterns for optimal manufacturability.

 ExensioTM Enterprise-wide Platform.
-Our ExensioTM platform addresses the Big Data Manufacturing Challenge of today's advanced process nodes and highly integrated products, by linking across YMS, FDC, and other factory-wide data types.
-These data types include in-line and end-of-line metrology, yield, parametric, performance, manufacturing consumables, tool-level sensor data, as well as custom data types.
+Our ExensioTM platform addresses the big data manufacturing challenge of today's advanced process nodes and highly integrated products, by linking across YMS, FDC, test floor, and other enterprise-wide data types.
+These data types include in-line and end-of-line metrology, yield, parametric, performance, manufacturing consumables, tool-level sensor data, test floor data, logistical data, as well as custom data types.
 This enables sensor level, root cause diagnosis of yield and performance issues that impact manufacturing, through building process models of these relationships.
 The on-line models then enable predictive and proactive optimization decisions for process control, process adjustments, PM scheduling, tool corrective actions, wafer dispatching, and wafer level and final test.
-The in-line, real-time decision-making based on the models is designed to reduce product variability and cost simultaneously.
-Our Exensio platform also enables more rapid diagnosis and understanding of yield loss and performance-limiting mechanisms identified at both in-line and end-of -line wafer processing, through application of the developed models.
-The platform currently consists of three main modules in the field today:
+The in-line, real-time decision-making based on these models is designed to reduce product variability and cost simultaneously.
+Our Exensio platform also enables more rapid diagnosis and understanding of yield loss and performance-limiting mechanisms identified at both in-line and end-of-line wafer processing, through application of the developed models.
+The platform currently consists of three main modules in the field today.
+These modules can be used separately, or combined to provide seamless integration of these traditionally disparate dataflows and applications.
+Additionally, certain Exensio modules are available as either an on-premise installation or through the Exensio-hosted SaaS offering.
+This latter offering takes advantage of technologies acquired through the recent Syntricity, Inc. acquisition.

-- Exensio-Yield, which is formally known as the dataPOWER® YMS Software product.
-The Exensio-Yield Module can be leveraged into the larger ExensioTM Platform or used standalone to collect yield data, load and store it in an analysis-ready database, which enables product engineers to identify and analyze production yield, performance, reliability and other issues.
-Our Exensio-Yield module is designed to handle very large data sets, to efficiently improve productivity, yield and time-to-market at our customers' sites.
-The Exensio-Yield software contains powerful, interactive visualization and analysis template capabilities, which provide flexibility to address our customers' requirements.
-The Exensio-Yield Advanced components includes extra proprietary yield analysis software tools that aid in the diagnosis of more complex yield issues.
-This includes defect analysis tools, spatial signature analysis, and data-mining capabilities. - Exensio-Control, which is formally known as the Maestria® FDC Software product.
-Our Exensio-Control software can also be leveraged into the ExensioTM Platform or used standalone to provide FDC capabilities for monitoring, alarming, and control of manufacturing tool sets.
+- Exensio-Yield, which is based on our industry leading dataPOWER® YMS Software product.
+The Exensio-Yield Module can be leveraged into the larger Exensio platform to collect yield data, then load and store it in an analysis-ready database.
+This enables product engineers to identify and analyze production yield, performance, reliability and other issues.
+The Exensio-Yield module is designed to handle very large data sets, to efficiently improve productivity, yield and time-to-market at our customers' sites.
+Exensio-Yield contains powerful, interactive visualization and analysis template capabilities, which provide flexibility to address our customers' requirements.
+Exensio-Yield advanced components include extra proprietary yield analysis software tools that aid in the diagnosis of more complex yield issues.
+This includes defect analysis tools, spatial signature analysis, excursion and event monitoring, workflows, and data-mining capabilities. - Exensio-Control, which is based on our industry proven Maestria® FDC Software product.
+Our Exensio-Control can also be leveraged into the ExensioTM platform to provide FDC capabilities for monitoring, alarming and control of manufacturing tool sets.
 These capabilities include analyzing tool sensor trace data and summary indicators to rapidly identify sources of process variations and manufacturing excursions.
 This is achieved by monitoring these equipment parameters through proprietary data collection and analysis features.
-When included with the above Exensio-Yield module, data mining and correlation capabilities enable identification of tool level sources of yield loss and process variation, that are impacting end of line product yield, performance, and reliability. - Finally, the Exensio Reporting and Automation module enables real-time execution of interactive reports, analyses, and dashboards.
-These reports can be delivered, and interacted-with, via the full Exensio client, through a standard web-browser utilizing an analysis plug-in, as well as on mobile devices with a dedicated mobile application.
-An integrated automation engine drives factory-wide actions, based on analyses and report results.
+When included with the above Exensio-Yield module, data mining and correlation capabilities enable identification of tool level sources of yield loss and process variation, that are impacting end of line product yield, performance and reliability. - Exensio-Test, which was developed based upon the Salland Engineering Software assets we acquired in January 2015, can be leveraged into the ExensioTM Platform or used standalone to provide testing and analysis capability.
+These capabilities include driving test productivity, test operations management and optimization, supporting test floor operations, as well as implementing adaptive test and analysis technologies.
+It also views diagnostic and predictive information during test, assembly and packaging maximizing test operations, productivity and yields.